-My research interests include mathematical modelling of cardiac electrophysiology, by combining clinical and experimental data with modelling and simulations, to gain new insights into the ionic mechanisms underlying cardiac arrhythmias, and to highlight potential therapeutic targets.
-I am interested in inter- and intra-subject variability and how this variability determine "Who, When and Why?" cardiac patients may be at risk, by investigating the different responses to diseases and drug action, in order to improve their diagnosis and treatment.
+My research interests include mathematical modelling of cardiac electrophysiology, by combining clinical and experimental data with modelling and simulation, to gain new insights into the ionic mechanisms underlying cardiac arrhythmias in humans.

-I have been working on excitation-contraction coupling in human cardiomyocytes, and investigated how changes in the extracellular environment (e.g. electrolyte concentrations) may affect cardiac electrophysiology.
+I have been working on human hypertrophic cardiomyopathy, excitation-contraction coupling in human cardiomyocytes, and investigated how changes in the extracellular environment (e.g. electrolyte concentrations) may affect cardiac electrophysiology.

 I'm a member of the Computational Cardiovascular Science group, which is part of the Oxford BHF Centre of Research Excellence.

-I obtained a MSc in Biomedical Engineering (Mar 2011) and a PhD in Bioengineering (May 2015) from the University of Bologna, Italy.
-From Oct 2013 to Dec 2014, I visited the Computational Biology Group (Department of Computer Science, University of Oxford) and since Jan 2015 I joined the Computational Cardiovascular Science Team as a postdoctoral Research Assistant with Prof. Blanca Rodriguez, funded by her Wellcome Trust Senior Research Fellowship in Biomedical Sciences.
+I obtained a MSc (Mar 2011) and a PhD in Bioengineering (May 2015) from the University of Bologna, Italy.
+During my PhD I visited the Computational Cardiovascular Science Team (Department of Computer Science, University of Oxford) to work on hypertrophic cardiomyopathy (Oct 2013- Dec 2014), and since Jan 2015 I joined the group as a postdoctoral Researcher with Prof. Blanca Rodriguez.

 Phenotypic variability in LQT3 human induced pluripotent stem cell−derived cardiomyocytes and their response to antiarrhythmic pharmacologic therapy: An in silico approach